HomeTurf-LLC/TestSwiftStoryboardTeam/README.md

     }
 ```

+4. Add a `TeamHomeTurfOrientationUtility.swift` file to your project (and target membership), which you can copy from the HomeTurfSupport directory in our demo project [here](./TestSwiftStoryboardTeam/HomeTurfSupport/TeamHomeTurfOrientationUtility.swift).

-1. Add the following import and method to the View Controller where HomeTurf will be started from.
+5. Add the following import and method to the View Controller where HomeTurf will be started from.
 This method will launch the HomeTurf app (assuming a navigation controller will be used) once connected to the button or other component that will launch the app:

 ```
 import HomeTurf